pasztorpisti/docker-container-init/README.md

 In order to use docker-container-init, first you have to compile it.
-The `build.sh` script will do that for you by performing compilation inside a docker container using the distro of your choice and placing the binary outside of the container.
-It can be parametrized using environment variables.
+The `build.sh` script will do that for you by performing compilation inside a short-lived docker container using the distro of your choice.
+The compiled binary is stored outside of the container that is used for compilation - the default output dir is the working directory in which you execute `build.sh`.
+After compilation the short-lived "build-container" is deleted.
+The `build.sh` script can be parametrized using environment variables.

 Examples:

 Builds a dynamically linked `docker-container-init` for the `debian:latest` image:
 ```sh